DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 7. **Data:** The compressed data itself.

 ### Format
 **Format** is an array of length-prefixed strings, used to specify information about the format of the encoded data.
-The field starts with the **Format Length**, an unsigned 16-bit integer (8-bit in version 0.94) specifying the number of elements in the array; unlike DieFledermaus length-prefixed strings, a 0-value in the **Format Length** means that there really are zero elements.
+The field starts with the **Format Length**, an unsigned 16-bit integer specifying the number of elements in the array; unlike DieFledermaus length-prefixed strings, a 0-value in the **Format Length** means that there really are zero elements.

 Some elements in **Format** require more information than just the current value in order to behave properly.
 For example, the `AES` element specifies that the archive is AES-encrypted, but does not indicate the key size.
 The next element or elements must be used as *parameters* for the element; the original element is thus a *parameterized element*.